wp-plugins/knews/readme.txt

 * Flexible, simple and intuitive **import wizard**: any order of columns and encoding will be correctly interpreted in a .CSV file.
 * **Statistics**: Sign ups, unsubscriptions, newsletter submits, user clicks, user can't read click, etc.
 * **Free and without limitations**.

+(1) Knews Free can't automate the use of the featured post image, you should also add the Product image manually.
+Knews Free can't automate the e-commerce newsletter creation.

 **Premium features:**